Ryan-Shy/dolRemoteSave/README.md

 ### Integrate

 Some integrate scripts have been set up.
-They are written for Windows and require 7z.exe to be on the `path`-environment variable.
+They are written for Windows and require additional tools

+For the HTML integration the following applications are also required:
+- 7z

+For the Android integration the following applications are also required:
+- apktool
+- keytool
+- zipalign
+- apksigner

+Make sure their executables are in the `path`-environment variable.

 To make use of them, the following manual steps are required: